Top of page

 • I91 Master of Teaching (Secondary)

-• Not be currently in receipt of a Commonwealth Scholarship.
+• Not be currently in receipt of a Commonwealth Teaching Scholarship.

-• Have completed a bachelor’s degree with a minimum Course Weighted Average of 70, or have equivalent relevant industry experience.
+• Have completed a bachelor’s degree, and have a minimum Course Weighted Average of 70 - or have relevant industry experience.

-• * Note: Applicants who have submitted a course application prior to the scholarship closing date may still be considered.
-Eligibility will be subject to receiving and accepting an unconditional course offer by 5 January 2026.
+• * Note: Applicants who have submitted a course application but have not received an unconditional offer prior to the scholarship closing date may still be considered.
+Eligibility will be subject to receiving and accepting an unconditional course offer by 4 January 2027.

 Selection criteria